NU LibChat Widget

 Although most major journal publishers now provide DOIs for articles published in their journals, not all articles will have assigned DOIs.
-This is the case for older print articles and articles from journals which do not yet not use DOIs.
-If you are unable to locate a DOI using the NCU Library Databases or CrossRef.org, then your article likely does not have an assigned DOI.
+This is the case for older print articles and articles from journals that do not use DOIs.
+If you are unable to locate a DOI using the Library Databases or CrossRef.org, then your article likely does not have an assigned DOI.
 However, you will want to make sure that you have checked the article itself and the database record, in addition to CrossRef.
-The following video from the APA Style Blog demonstrates how to do so:

 Please note that this information only serves as guidance.
 If your professor has requested additional information to be included in your APA references (such as persistent URLs), please abide by their requirements.
 Contact your professor for clarification.

 It is extremely important to check the article citation for proper APA Style, as database citation tools are subject to error.
 The Academic Success Center provides access to Academic Writer, which includes over 150 sample references, as well as nearly 10 sample papers.
 It also incorporates all of the content from the APA Publication Manual.